-Mr. Fedorochko renders advice to clients on a multitude of issues including assessing validity, infringement, and patentability, conducting due diligence investigations and formulating right-to-use opinions in the technical areas identified above and others.
+Mr. Fedorochko renders advice to clients on a multitude of issues including assessing validity, infringement, and patentability, licensing, conducting due diligence investigations and formulating right-to-use opinions in the technical areas identified above and others.
 Examples of activities include:

 - Successfully argued before the Patent Board of Patent Appeals and Interferences on issues of patentability in semiconductor cases.